OmarAraby1/1st-Place-MACHATHON-4.0/README.md

-This is the code we used for the Simulation Phase on CoppeliaSim
+This is the code we used for the Simulation Phase on MACHATHON 4.0 Competetion

+The simulator we used was CoppeliaSim

 You can find the competetion package here https://github.com/NouranHany/Machathon4.0-Judge